TwinLizzie/NGnoidTV/NGNUITY.md

 Doesn't make any sense, right?
 Well, if you go back and read what I've just explained: 1. that Might Makes Right, 2. that history is written by the Victors, and 3. that nobody respects the Weak and Frail, even the Weak and Frail themselves - you'll begin to understand why she got the criticism that she received.

-### The 21st Century doesn't forgive the Weak.
+### The 21st Century does not forgive the Weak.
 Nor did Human History as we know it

 So there you go - Clean your room.
 Tidy your hair.
 Get your voice in order.
 Shower.
 Exercise.
 If you are trans - then look like the gender you identify as, or die trying.
 Work non-stop (to expedite the Singularity).
 Don't be pathetic.
 If you have a disability or a mental health problem - then get over it, or die trying.
 If you're obese, lose weight.
 You don't have a choice.
 It's either that, or we lose the war.
 War doesn't forgive the weak and disabled.
 Get over your autism.
 Get over your depression.